Milk glass: History

-First made in Venice in the 16th century (lattimo) as a translucent competitor for porcelain, colors include blue, pink, yellow, brown, black, and white.
+Milk glass was first made in Venice in the 16th century (lattimo) as a translucent competitor for porcelain.
+Colors include blue, pink, yellow, brown, black, and white.
 Some 19th-century glass makers called milky white opaque glass "opal glass".
 The name milk glass is relatively recent.

 Made into decorative dinnerware, lamps, vases, and costume jewellery, milk glass was highly popular during the fin de siècle.
-Pieces made for the wealthy of the Gilded Age are known for their delicacy and beauty in color and design, while Depression glass pieces of the 1930s and 1940s are less so.
+Pieces made for the wealthy of the Gilded Age are known for their strikingly delicate beauty in both color and design while Depression glass pieces of the 1930s and 1940s are less so.

 Milk glass is often used for architectural decoration when one of the underlying purposes is the display of graphic information.
 The original milk glass marquee of the Chicago Theatre has been donated to the Smithsonian Institution.
 A famous use of milk glass is for the four faces of the information booth clock at Grand Central Terminal in New York City.
 Barbetta, the New York Italian restaurant founded in 1906 and still in business as of 2022, has what is said to be the last opal glass sign in the city.